o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes/_index.md

 )
 ```

-The only time that will be different is if you create custom templates for your own purposes.
-For example, if you were to extend Script Canvas to do something beyond what it provides "out of the box", you could have your own set of templates to generate code in the syntax that you define (see AzAutoGen).
+The list of autogen templates might be different if you create custom templates for your own purposes.
+For example, if you were to extend Script Canvas to do something beyond what it provides "out of the box", you could have your own set of templates to generate code in the syntax that you define.
+For more information, refer to the documentation on [AzAutoGen](/docs/user-guide/programming/autogen/).

-The `mygem_common_files.cmake` file will contain all of your Gem's standard files.
-It is important to add your node files to the list, including the node's XML definition file, as shown in the preceding section, [Add source files to CMake](#add-source-files-to-cmake).
+It is important to add all of your node files to the `mygem_common_files.cmake` list, including the node's XML definition file.
+An example of this can be found in the preceding section, [Add source files to CMake](#add-source-files-to-cmake).

 Example: